rage/programming-23/data/part-2/1-programming_terminology.md

 Errors during execution are usually rather easy to fix, because the error message states the line of code causing the error.
 Of course the actual reason for the bug might be somewhere quite different than the line of code causing the error.

-Sometimes a bug in program is revealed because the result the code produces is wrong.
+Sometimes a bug in the program is revealed because the result the code produces is wrong.
 Discovering and locating this type of bug can be challenging.
-In the programming exercises of this course the tests are usually intended to reveal bugs of this type.
+In the programming exercises on this course the tests are usually intended to reveal bugs of this type.
 Before a bug can be fixed, its cause must first be located.

 Programming jargon refers to discovering the causes of bugs as _debugging_.
 It is an extremely important skill in any programmer's toolbox.
 Professional programmers often spend more time debugging than writing fresh code.